 The automated shop is currently available for the 6 Grand Sumo Tournaments each year.
 These are the 15-day tournaments in January, March, May, July, September and November.
-We’ve also added selected 1-day special sumo events.
-For other events, please use the Standard Contact Form on the contact page and we’ll take your order manually.
+We've also added selected 1-day special sumo events.
+For other events, please use the contact form on theand we'll take your order manually.

-The shop shows you what it is currently possible to get, or if it’s the pre-order phase, what we’re still accepting pre-orders for.
+The shop shows you what it is currently possible to get, or if it's the pre-order phase, what we're still accepting pre-orders for.
 It is not a problem with the website.
-If you can’t choose the date or ticket type that you want as first choice, then orders are closed.
+If you can't choose the date or ticket type that you want as first choice, then orders are closed.
 (The 2nd and 3rd choice date menus are not linked to what is still open, which is how we need it to be set up for alternate dates.)
 Please try a different date or ticket type.
-If nothing at all is available for you, you may contact us to be on our waiting list.
+If nothing at all is available for you, you may.

 Yes, you can order multiple dates in the same order, which means you will only pay for shipping once.
 Choose the date and ticket type that you want, then add to cart.
 Then continue shopping for the next date and ticket type, add to cart.
 Go to checkout when your cart has everything that you want to order.

-If the shop won’t let you choose your departure date, then we don’t consider that date to be a safe departure date for the shipping method you’ve selected.
-If you chose basic international, you can try express and see if your departure date is now allowed.
+If the shop won't let you choose your departure date, then we don't consider that date to be a safe departure date for the shipping method you've selected.
+If you chose Basic International shipping, you can try Express and see if your departure date is now allowed.
 Please do not tell the system a false departure date just to make the order complete!
-If there is not enough time for an international shipping method, then you’ll have to choose a shipping method within Japan, such as to your hotel or AirBnB.
+If there is not enough time for an international shipping method, then you'll have to choose a shipping method within Japan, such as to your hotel or AirBnB.

 This happens because your shipping selection is not set correctly and you changed the "Ship to a Different Address" checkbox.
 The solution is to uncheck that box, then go to the right side of the screen (on mobile, you scroll down) and choose your shipping option.
 If you choose hotel shipping, there should now be extra questions on the page about your hotel information.
 You will not change the "Shipping Details" section or the checkbox again.

-This is a very rare problem, it happens to a very small number of people but we’ve never been able to reproduce it in our testing here.
-We think it has something to do with the user’s browser.
+This is a very rare problem, it happens to a very small number of people but we've never been able to reproduce it in our testing here.
+We think it has something to do with the user's browser.
 If this happens to you, please try leaving the site, then come back and try again.
-If it still doesn’t work, contact us and we can take your order manually.
+If it still doesn't work,.

-This is a very rare problem, it happens to a very small number of people but we’ve never been able to reproduce it in our testing here.
-It seems to be caused by Paypal’s new settings.
-Less than 1% of people don’t see a button to pay.
+This is a very rare problem, it happens to a very small number of people but we've never been able to reproduce it in our testing here.
+It seems to be caused by PayPal's new settings.
 If this happens to you, please try leaving the site, then come back and try again.
-If it still doesn’t work, contact us and we can set the Paypal settings back to the old version until you make your order.
+If it still doesn't work,.

 A pre-order is when you make an order and complete payment before ticket sales begin.
 If you pre-order, we will buy your tickets as soon as sales open.
 A pre-order does not mean you will receive your tickets sooner.
 We must wait until the first day of sales before we can buy and ship your order.
 Please try to complete your pre-order at least 5 days before ticket sales begin.
 It is difficult for us to handle new orders as we are preparing for the start of sales.

-If you pre-order you may change your plans or ask for a refund if you notify us by 5:00AM Japan time on the first day of ticket sales (please try to notify us at least 3 days before the on-sale date).
+If you pre-order you may change your plans or ask for a refund if you notify us by 5:00am Japan time on the first day of ticket sales (please try to notify us at least 3 days before the on-sale date).
 However, we reserve the right to keep a small administrative fee of up to 500 yen per order if you cancel a pre-order.
-If tickets are on sale, it’s too late for any changes, but we might be able to help you to re-sell your tickets to another customer.
+If tickets are on sale then it's too late for any changes, but we might be able to help you to sell your tickets to another customer.
+Please.

 A pre-order does not confirm tickets, but it comes close.
 When you pre-order, we will buy your tickets as soon as they go on sale.
 We can only buy them when they become available to the public nationwide, so we cannot make 100% promises.
 We do not control what is available, so a change to your alternates might be necessary.
-Please see our FAQ (Before ordering) about alternates.
+Please see thesection of this FAQ for information about alternates.
 We prioritise customers based on the order that they make payment.
 The best tickets go to the customers who made payment first.

 Recently, ticket sales have been so fast that if you don't pre-order, you might not get any tickets at all.
 We strongly recommend that you pre-order!